mrcsparker/Crispy/README.md

 ## Introduction

 Crispy is a functional programming language that targets the .NET DLR.
+It targets both the MS .NET runtime and the Mono .net runtime.
+It was developed using Mono on Mac OS X and runs on Windows, Mac OS X, and GNU/Linux.

 Crispy compiles down to .NET bytecode, so it is very, very fast.

+## License

+Crispy uses a MIT License, which means that you can do what you want with it:

+	+ Use it to learn about the .NET DLR
+	+ Use it in your FOSS program
+	+ Use it in your proprietary program

+Please send me any bug fixes or enhancements.

 ## Syntax